HelinaAy/Leetcode/README.md

 # Leetcode
-This repository is my daily LeetCode solutions and problem-solving journey.
+This leetcode repository is my daily LeetCode solutions and problem-solving journey.